GerbilSoft/rom-properties/README.md

   will be added once support for multiple image sizes is added.
 * Sega 8-bit only supports ROM images with a "TMR SEGA" header.

-An initial configuration program is included with the Windows version of rom-propreties 1.0.
-This allows you to configure which images will be used for thumbnails on each system.
-The functionality is available on Linux as well, but the UI hasn't been ported over yet.
-See `doc/rom-properties.conf.example` for an example configuration file, which can be placed in `~/.config/rom-properties`.
+A configuration program, `rp-config`, is available to configure rom-properties using a graphical interface.
+This program allows you to configure which images will be used for thumbnails on each system, as well as other functionality.

 ## External Media Downloads